ChrstphrHll/npc_gen/students/Senna Tryton.md

 ---
 ### Description
 - 4th year Gnome Fighter in Burk
-- wavy white hair that's braided with green ribbon (med), Pale Blue eyes, and Light Tan skin
+- long wavy lighter blonde hair that's plain, Pale Blue eyes, and Light Tan skin
 - Is Pleasant and Breezy, and has Religion as their ideal

 ### Organizations